 The SEC has adopted rules that permit companies and intermediaries (for example, brokers) to satisfy the delivery requirements for proxy statements and annual reports with respect to two or more shareholders sharing the same address by delivering a single proxy statement or Notice of Availability of Proxy Materials addressed to those shareholders.
 A number of brokers with account holders who are shareholders of the Company "household" the Company's proxy materials in this manner.
-If you have received notice from your broker that it will be householding communications to your address, householding and would prefer to receive a separate proxy statement, annual statement or Notice of Availability of Proxy Materials, or if you currently receive multiple copies of the Notice of Availability of Proxy Materials or proxy statement at your address and would like to request householding of your communications, please follow the instructions described below and notify your broker or the Company's transfer agent in writing or by telephone.
+If you have received notice from your broker that it will be householding communications to your address, householding will continue until you are notified otherwise or until you revoke your consent.
+If, at any time, you no longer wish to participate in householding and would prefer to receive a separate proxy statement, annual statement or Notice of Availability of Proxy Materials, or if you currently receive multiple copies of the Notice of Availability of Proxy Materials or proxy statement at your address and would like to request householding of your communications, please follow the instructions described below and notify your broker or the Company's transfer agent in writing or by telephone.